Reno Vet Clinic Services

 Deciding when your pet may need hospice care or euthanasia is a very personal and private decision, but that doesn’t mean you have to go through it alone.
 Our hospice and humane euthanasia services are conducted with respect, compassion, and care.
-If your pet is sick, elderly, or terminally ill and is seriously suffering, call our Reno animal hospital to learn how we can help.
+If your pet is sick, elderly, or terminally ill and is seriously suffering, call our 24 hour Reno vet hospital to learn how we can help.

 If you plan on traveling with your pet, make sure you’ve gotten a health certificate from your Reno animal hospital veterinarian.
 Flying within the US and abroad with your pets has different requirements than regular flying, so it’s never too early to start getting the facts before you make a trip.

 Many airlines require pets to visit their veterinarian within 10 days of departure, but we recommend calling your airline to see what their policies are and if any additional documentation will be needed from your Reno vet.

 Please don’t hesitate to call Reno’s 24 hour vet clinic and speak with our knowledgeable staff.
 We are happy to answer any questions you have about traveling with your pet.
 The USDA also has a lot of great information about traveling with pets.

 Just like in humans, there may come a time when your pet may need orthopedic surgery.
 Our Reno vet team can treat ruptured cruciate ligaments, which are fairly common injuries among dogs and cats, as well as a variety of procedures to take care of conditions like luxating patellas, ruptured discs, and fractures.

 Every orthopedic case is different, and each one requires a unique plan.
 Let our veterinarians at our Reno animal hospital assess your pet’s needs and see if orthopedic surgery is the right choice.